 Sulfur at 26 ppm

 along with supplementary trace elements in a chelated form.
 Total dissolved solids were maintained at approximately 800 to 1000 ppm; these parameters were monitored daily.
 The acidity was maintained within the range of 6.5 to 7.5, while the electrical conductivity consistently ranged between 1200 and 1400 μS/cm.
 The flow rate was set at 2 litres per minute, with the complete replacement of nutrient water occurring.
-Water replacement happened every five days, maintaining the flow rate of 2 litres per minute
+Water replacement happened every five days, maintaining the flow rate of 2 liters per minute.

 2.2 Soil-Based Cultivation